unitaryfund/unitary.fund/src/content/blog/2024_mitiq_impact.md

 ## Driving Research and Innovation

 Mitiq has been an instrumental tool in advancing research across diverse areas of quantum computing, including benchmarking, quantum simulation, and QEM research.
-Its easy-to-use API, combined with extensive documentation, has empowered researchers from fields like condensed matter and many-body physics to explore techniques that push the boundary of what's possible on today's quantum hardware.
+Its easy-to-use [API](https://mitiq.readthedocs.io/en/stable/apidoc.html), combined with [extensive documentation](https://mitiq.readthedocs.io/en/stable/guide/guide.html), has empowered researchers from fields like condensed matter and many-body physics to explore techniques that push the boundary of what's possible on today's quantum hardware.
 Notable examples include:

 - **Computational physics:** Researchers used Mitiq's Zero-Noise Extrapolation (ZNE) functionality to mitigate noise in quantum simulations of Heisenberg spin chains, enhancing fidelity and extending simulations beyond hardware coherence times. [[*Quantum dynamics simulations beyond the coherence time on NISQ hardware by variational Trotter compression*](https://arxiv.org/abs/2112.12654)]
 - **Statistical physics:** Researchers used Mitiq to demonstrate a reduction in noise during quantum simulations of Bethe eigenstates.
-Their experiments, the authors (of [*Algebraic Bethe Circuits*](https://quantum-journal.org/papers/q-2022-09-08-796/)) say,
+To quote the authors (of [*Algebraic Bethe Circuits*](https://quantum-journal.org/papers/q-2022-09-08-796/)):
-    > highlight the utility of error mitigation.
+    > [Our experiments] highlight the utility of error mitigation.
 In particular [our experiments] show further evidence that learning based error mitigation is practically useful in reducing the effects of hardware noise.
 - **Condensed matter:** Researchers used Mitiq's ZNE functionality to mitigate noise in quantum simulations of lattice gauge models, improving the accuracy of observables on noisy hardware. [[*Towards the real-time evolution of gauge-invariant $\mathbb{Z}_2$ and $U(1)$ quantum link models on NISQ Hardware with error-mitigation*](https://arxiv.org/abs/2109.15065)]
 - **QEM research:** Researchers used Mitiq to implement and benchmark error mitigation techniques, including Probabilistic Error Cancellation (PEC) and a novel optimization designed for noise-biased qubits. [[*Low bit-flip rate probabilistic error cancellation*](https://arxiv.org/abs/2411.06422)]
 - **Machine learning:** Researchers compare ML based approaches for QEM against Mitiq's ZNE. [[*Synergy between noisy quantum computers and scalable classical deep learning*](https://arxiv.org/abs/2404.07802)]